fix

 Difference between SOC 1 and SOC 2

 If your company offers a SaaS solution, a SOC 2 report will prove to your clients that you are handling their data safely by following trusted industry standards.
 It will make the difference between you and your competitors.
 Starting with a SOC 2 Type 1 report is a great first step to understanding the technicalities of the audit before moving to the SOC 2 Type 2 cycle.
+Understanding what a SOC 2 report is and why your clients are asking for it can help you navigate the audit process more effectively.

 About the author